-So back at E3, a couple of weeks ago, I was delighted to get the chance to sit down with an industry veteran, Christian Allen, who’s now becoming responsible for bringing the hardcore tactical shooter back to the market, where more casual shooters have left a large subsection of the gamer audience clamouring for more depth, more realism and better tactical gameplay.
-Project Takedown reached its Kickstarter funding goal back in the beginning of April, and the team at Serellan is now getting stuck into the development, working to reintroduce the genre, eschewing certain elements of modern FPS design that have begun to compromise the shooter experience, in favour of a more old school approach.
+So back at E3 2012, a couple of weeks ago, I was delighted to get the chance to sit down with an industry veteran, Christian Allen, who’s now becoming responsible for bringing the hardcore tactical shooter back to the market, where more casual shooters have left a large subsection of the gamer audience clamouring for more depth, more realism and better tactical gameplay.
+Project Takedown reached its Kickstarter funding goal back at the beginning of April, and the team at Serellan is now getting stuck into the development, working to reintroduce the genre, eschewing certain elements of modern FPS design that have begun to compromise the shooter experience, in favour of a more old-school approach.

-So this whole things sound pretty exciting to me – getting back to old school roots.
+So this whole thing sounds pretty exciting to me – getting back to old-school roots.
 Could you explain your background and how this whole project came about?

 So I started thinking to myself, maybe this is what I should be doing.
 This is what I wanted to do 10-12 years ago and now people are hungry for it.
 Every time you go to any forums or even Kotaku there’s guys on there saying they just want the old school experience.
 So that’s how I decided to get started with the whole Kickstarter thing.
 When I started working on that it was brand new right before Double Fine blew it up and then Wasteland came right after us.
 So at the time when we made our goal, we were second highest.
 But then of course very quickly, Wasteland and Shadow Run beat us – I think we’re like number 11 now.
 But that’s okay.
 We made a lot of mistakes in our Kickstarter campaign, but the community really came together, both the fans and indie developers and mainstream developers, people like Robert Bowling.
 So it’s been pretty excellent.